 June is also mating season.
 Males put on displays and compete for the attention of females.
 With lots of testosterone in the air, it’s a brilliant chance to witness interesting animal behaviour.

 In July, the wildebeest continue northwards spread out in a wide front from the western to central Serengeti.
-Some of the early Mara River crossings begin.
+Some of the early Mara River crossings begin at this time of year.

 August-October: Mara River Crossing and Crocodiles